Jillderon/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD candidate at the Department of Psychological Methods at the University of Amsterdam, working in the [Theory Construction Lab](https://bayesiangraphicalmodeling.com/).
-My current project focuses on the further development of Bayesian methods for the analysis of graphical models, mainly for cross-sectional psychological data.
-My research interests lie in the areas of Bayesian hypothesis testing and network psychometrics.
-On this website you can find my publications, what I am working on, and my contact information.
-I am happy to collaborate on research projects, offer consulting, or just engage in stimulating conversations about statistics, science, society, and philosophy in our increasingly complex world.
+I am a PhD candidate at the Department of Psychological Methods at the University of Amsterdam, working in the [Psychosystems Lab](http://psychosystems.org).